Suggestion for a Norfolk Broads Itinerary

 2 hours & 15 mins cruise time

 Head back out the way you came, taking the same channel across Barton Broad.
 This will bring you to the point where you entered the Broad yesterday.
 Cruise on past Irstead, on your right, and How Hill moorings on your left bank.
 Eventually, you will see Ludham Bridge in front of you.
 Pass under, watching out for oncoming craft that might force you to alter course, and continue on to the junction with the River Bure, where you should turn left.
 Very shortly, you will see the signposted entrance to South Walsham on your right bank.
 Follow the sign and cruise down the dyke.
 The Broad is at the far end of the dyke.
 Cruise down to it, noting the two sets of free moorings on the left bank.
-South Walsham is a scenic location, so explore the Broad, then return to select a mooring further down the dyke.

 Day 3 Afternoon